BhonePyae-Kyaw/wad-p1-car-analytics/README.md

 ## Project Description

-Car Analytics is a web application designed to provide users with detailed insights and analytics related to various car models.
-The application allows users to compare car features, performance metrics, and pricing, helping them make informed decisions.
-Whether you're a car enthusiast, a buyer, or just curious about car specifications, Car Analytics offers a comprehensive platform to explore and analyze car data.
+Car Analytics is a web application for market owners, offering detailed insights into various car models and brands.
+The platform features tables for model and brand comparisons, bar and pie charts for brand distribution, and car cards displaying essential details.
+Additionally, the highlight page allows users to view and manage their favorited cars.

 ## Features
+**Dash Board**
 - **Car Model Comparison:** Compare different car models based on various specifications such as engine performance, fuel efficiency, safety ratings, and more.
-- **Interactive Visualizations:** Explore data through interactive charts and graphs that present car analytics in an easy-to-understand format.
+- **Interactive Visualizations:** Explore data through interactive charts and graphs that present car brand distribution in an easy-to-understand format.
-- **User-Friendly Interface:** Navigate through the application with a clean and intuitive interface designed for a seamless user experience.
 - **Search Functionality:** Quickly find specific car models or brands using the powerful search feature.
-- **Data Export:** Export analytics reports in various formats such as PDF and CSV for offline analysis.
-- **Responsive Design:** Fully responsive design that works seamlessly across all devices, including desktops, tablets, and smartphones.
+- **Price Overview:** View and compare prices of various car models and brands in a clear and organized table.

+**Car Cards**
+- **Detailed Information:** Each car card displays essential details such as model, year, price, and location, giving market owners a quick overview of the cars available.
+- **Favorite Feature:** Easily mark cars as favorites to keep track of them for future reference.

+**Highlight Page**
+- **Favorited Cars Display:** View all the cars you’ve favorited in one place, organized similarly to the dashboard but without pagination.
+- **Remove from Highlights:** Quickly remove cars from your favorites with a single click.

 ## Screenshots